fabric8-analytics/fabric8-analytics-data-model/README.md

 The websocket based endpoint to populate the graph is `/api/v1/import_epv_from_s3` This endpoint creates the entire graph.
-It uses the same input as described for the HTTP endpoint.
+It uses the same input format as described for the HTTP endpoint.

 ### How to run the tests?